-Q: Scott, I understand you recently celebrated 13 years in recovery.
+Q: Scott, I understand you are celebrating 13 years in full recovery.
 Congratulations!
 How did you do it?

-Scott: By dealing with the underlying issues that drive addiction, mostly through mindfulness, non-dual awareness, inquiry and bodywork that focuses on trauma.
-That work culminated in a loss of interest in trying to escape the present moment into some future state and trying to run away from uncomfortable feelings.
+Scott: By dealing with the underlying issues that drive addiction, mostly through mindfulness, non-dual awareness, inquiry, and bodywork that focuses on trauma.
+Doing that work culminated in a loss of interest in trying to escape the present moment into some future state and trying to run away from uncomfortable feelings.

 Q: I understand you began in the 12 step program and then moved to mindfulness and the other things you just mentioned.
 When did you switch and how did that change affect your recovery?